Facepunch/chippy-docs/docs/tutorials/status.md

 ## Charge

-The `charge` properties are a convenient way to do time-based effects, though more complicated functionality can be done with custom variables and the `onUpdate` callback.
+The `charge` properties are a convenient way to do time-based effects, though more complicated functionality can be done with custom variables and the `onUpdate` handler.

 The following is from an unused powerup that repelled nearby bullets after you closely graze a bullet long enough: